-- Complete an additional three SPA courses by advisement: 9 credits - At least 2 of the 3 additional SPA courses must be at the 200-level or higher.
+- Complete an additional four (4) SPA courses by advisement: 12 credits - At least 9 credits of the additional SPA courses must be at the 200-level or higher.

 - Minors may be declared any time before the completion of the drop/add period in the first term of the senior year or before completion of 87 credit hours, whichever comes later. - Successful completion of at least a one course in the minor is a prerequisite to such declaration. - Only two of the required minor courses may also count toward major or another minor's requirements.
 A minimum of half the required credits for the minor must be completed at Sage. - GPA in Minor required (minimum): 2.200 or higher